File last modified:

 - Does that mean it is embarrassingly gauche to applaud between movements?

 - Yes, clapping between movements is gauche.
 It is also a faux pas and various other bad things with French names, even though the convention is obviously a stupid one.
 Every year a couple of Ancient People turn around to glower at the between-movement clappers and mutter to each other about the moral deficiencies of Persons of Insufficient Antiquity.
 But most merely smile knowingly and feel vaguely superior (a feeling they may actually enjoy).
 A few write letters of complaint to the university after the concert.

 - Professional musicians have seen it all and are usually unfazed (and perhaps bemused) by inter-movement applause.
-In fact, classical musicians used to performing at colleges are usually delighted when students attend, even if they are the sorts of students who clap between movements.
+In fact, classical musicians who are used to performing at colleges are usually delighted when students attend at all, even if they are the sorts of students who clap between movements.
 Still, Not Done is Not Done.
-It's better to save up the applause and release it all at once at the end of the whole piece.
+It’s better to save up the applause and release it all at once at the end of the whole piece.

 - What happens if you lose count of the movements?
 How do you know when to clap?

 - You wait till all the Ancient People clap, then you join in on the theory that the Ancient People know these things.